MahalavanyaSriram/COVID-19_Prediction/README.md

 Once we have identified the data set, we need to describe its contents and explore insights to better understand the data and its business implications.
 To describe the data, we can create a data dictionary that lists down the types of variables, the number of records, and the types of analysis.

 #### Explore data
 EDA will help to give insight of data and understand latest trends.
 To explore data, we can plot simple graphs on Python, e.g. to understand the trend in data or to get a graphical representation of data for better understanding to get useful insights.
 We will start off by reading the dataset into a pandas dataframe.
 We can then apply various summarizing functions to the data frame such as .info() and .describe().
-Different visualization tools like Seaborn are used for EDA.
+Different visualization tools like seaborn are used for EDA.
 It is also important to see the distribution of variables and for this we can plot histograms and standardize the dataset if needed.

 ### Data Preparation
 As part of the Data Preparation, to handle missing values we will be performing imputation.
 Any outliers will be taken care of.
 If required, scaling would be done on some of the attributes and we would be dropping any variables that are not needed.

 ### Machine Learning